aspects19/aspects19/README.md

 Here are a few highlights from my projects:

-- [Weather App](https://github.com/aspects19/weather-app) - A weather mobile app written in react native that shows current weather and a seven-hour focast.
+- [Kyru](https://github.com/aspects19/kyru) - A native GTK linux app for arranging and showing images and videos on you workstation.
 - [Portfolio](https://github.com/aspects19/portfolio) - My own developer portfolio website done in React and CSS.
 - [Darajapy](https://github.com/aspects19/darajapy) - A python wrapper library for Safaricom's Daraja API.